shenweichen/DeepCTR/docs/source/distributed_estimator_on_k8s.md

-# Train DeepCTR Estimator using ElasticDL on Kubernetes
+# Distributed Training of DeepCTR Estimator using ElasticDL on Kubernetes

-This document shows how to run an ElasticDL job to train a deepctr estimator model (DeepFM) using criteo dataset on Kubernetes.
+This document shows how to run an distributed training job of a deepctr estimator model (DeepFM) using [ElasticDL](https://github.com/sql-machine-learning/elasticdl) on Kubernetes.

 ## Prerequisites